Tried and True Native Plant Selections for the Mid-Atlantic Region

 - Skin: Wash the area exposed to the plant with soap and cool water as soon as possible.

 - Eyes: Flush eyes with lukewarm water for 10 to 15 minutes.
 Be very gentle, as vigorous or prolonged rinsing can hurt the eyes.

 - Meanwhile, call the Poison Control Center: (800) 222-1222If you are advised to go to an emergency room, take the plant or a part of it with you (take more than a single leaf or berry).
 Take the label, too, if you have it.
 The correct name can result in the proper treatment if the plant is poisonous.
 If the plant is not dangerous, knowing the name can prevent needless treatment and worry.

 Plants may provide food, protection, or nesting sites for a variety of wildlife, which are identified on the fact sheets as space allows.
 Flowers may attract beneficial insects including pollinators like bees, flies, butterflies, and moths and pest predators like wasps; and hummingbirds.

 Seeds may attract birds, usually songbirds or small migratory birds, but other game birds, predatory birds, or waterfowl may be identified.
 Fruits and/or foliage may attract deer and small mammals like squirrels, chipmunks, opossums, rabbits, etc. Foliage also may serve as larval host for specific butterflies and moths.
-To learn more, see mgnv.org’s Resources section and click on Wildlife.
+To learn more, click on Pollinators and Other Wildlife.